‘Willful, brazen, and unlawful’: Apple files breach-of-contract countersuit against Epic – TechCrunch

 “While Epic and its CEO take issue with the terms on which Apple has since 2008 provided the App Store to all developers, this does not provide cover for Epic to breach binding contracts, dupe a long-time business partner, pocket commissions that rightfully belong to Apple, and then ask this Court to take a judicial sledgehammer to one of the 21st Century’s most innovative business platforms simply because it does not maximize Epic’s revenues.”

-It would not be productive to go over the case in detail just yet, as we are still far from the point where all the companies various claims and counter-claims can be added up and compared.
+It would not be productive to go over the case in detail just yet, as we are still far from the point where all the companies’ various claims and counter-claims can be added up and compared.
 It will be weeks before even the preliminary injunction against Apple is decided, and much paper will be added to the pile before then.

 The argument comes down to whether a company like Apple, which certainly exerts total control over its hardware-software ecosystem, qualifies as a monopoly.
 If it is, then the business practices Epic defied may be unlawful and therefore its flouting them will have been justified.
 If it isn’t, the countersuit may put Epic in rather a bad spot — not just owing Apple millions but unable to pull this trick again.